-With the first round 1 deadline in 3 weeks, it is time to check on your progress and make sure your applications are on track and solid.
-For some, waiting until round 2 may be the way to go if you are not quite ready.
+With the first MBA round 2 deadline in four weeks, it is time to check on your progress and make sure your business school applications are on track and solid.

-Unsure if your applications are ready?
-Here are 5 questions to ask yourself.
+If you are not sure if your applications are ready, here are 6 questions to ask yourself.

 Do you have a well-articulated personal story?

-Is your story clear?
+- Is your personal story clear?
 Does the reader walk away knowing who you are and what matters to you?
+The admissions committee does not want to read a long explanation detailing a chronological flow of your life.
+Instead, your story must be focused, logical and unique.

-Are the stories consistent throughout all of the application components?
-Your resume, essays, short answer questions and letters of recommendation should all include the same general message.
+- Are the stories consistent throughout all of the application components?
+Your resume, essays, short answer responses and letters of recommendation should all include the same general message.
 Any inconsistencies are an instant red flag!

 Is it clear WHY you want an MBA?

-While not all schools ask this question directly, all candidates should be able to explain (either in the essay or in the interview – if given the chance) the skills and experiences they hope to gain from an MBA and how they will help them attain their career goals.
+- While not all schools ask this question directly, all candidates should be able to explain the skills and experiences they hope to gain from an MBA and how these skills will help them attain their career goals.
+These goals can be shared either in the essay or in the interview (if the offer is extended).

-Does your application include specific information about the target school?
+Does your MBA application include specific information about the target school?

-Make sure that your essays include school specifics where appropriate, such as unique classes, programs, professors, etc. that you are interested in.
+- A strong MBA application will include school specifics where appropriate.
+Make sure that your essays mention specific information such as unique classes, programs, or professors that you are interested in.

-Admissions committee members read thousands of essays every year and it is easy for them to determine who is genuinely interested in a school and who crafted a generic essay.
-Try to connect your background and interests to the things you would like to do on campus so there is a bit of personality.
+- Admissions committee members read thousands of essays every year and it is easy for them to determine who is genuinely interested in a school versus who crafted a generic essay.
+Try to connect your background and interests to the things you would like to do on campus so you showcase a bit of personality.

 Are your letters of recommendation strong enough?

-One of the most overlooked areas of the application is the LOR section.
+- One of the most overlooked areas when working to build a strong MBA application is the LOR section.
 Even if your recommenders are not comfortable sharing their letters, there are steps you should take to ensure quality.

-If your goals or story have changed as you went through the application phase, make sure to update your recommenders.
+- If your goals and/or story have changed as you have moved through the application phase, make sure to update your recommenders.

 Are your essays strong enough?

-If you are not getting professional help with your applications, it is a good idea to have someone else read your essays.
-Ask someone who is not extremely familiar with what you do on a daily basis.
+- It is a good idea to have someone else read your essays.
+Ask someone who is not extremely familiar with what you do daily.
 This will help to ensure you are talking about your experiences with the right level of detail for someone outside of your industry.

-Is each essay telling the reader something about you?
+- Is each essay telling the reader something about you?
 While a story can often add to or even make a great essay, the goal of every essay is to convince the admissions committee that you will add value on campus (and beyond).
-Make sure every essay sends a message about what you have to add and think about how they all connect with each other.
+Make sure every essay sends a message about what impact you will make, and think about how they all connect with each other.